 Just moved into your new Berlin apartment?
 One of the first things you need to do: Find an electricity provider.
 Here’s simple calculator to compare power suppliers in Germany.

 To cut a long story short: Electricity is pretty expensive in Germany, in comparison to other countries.
 This is due to the Energy transition (German: Energiewende) policy be the German government: To address climate change, renewable power sources like wind and solar energy are subsidised, to make them more common and affordable in the long run.

 In the short run though, Germans need to pay a tax on energy consumption, making it more expensive than before.

 How to find a cheap power provider

-To find a cheap electricity provider, simple use the calculator below.
-Only your post code (for Berlin, you take for example 10117), and your estimated consumption per year.
+To find a cheap electricity provider, simply use the calculator below.
+Only enter your post code (for Berlin, you take for example 10117), and your estimated consumption per year.

 If you can’t decide on all these offers there: I’m for many years now a happy customer of Eprimo.